tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 `verify_output()` is automatically skipped when run on CRAN.
 This avoids false positives because it's very easy to accidentally depend on the code from other packages, and failure does not imply incorrect computation, just a change in presentation.
+In other words, `verify_output()` is meant to monitor the evolution of outputs produced by your package rather than checking for regressions.
+In this way, it is similar to the [vdiffr](http://vdiffr.r-lib.org/) extension to testthat which uses the same approach to monitor the evolution of plots.